 Hamas doesn’t only depend on Turkish, Qatari and Iranian support, but also on investing its money in the local, regional and international markets.
 According to Middle East Newspaper, many Hamas-affiliated businessmen are running different projects, commercial firms, shopping malls, cars exhibitions, electronic shops, computer centers and factories in Gaza Strip and West Bank.

-In general, sources talking about Hamas’ financial sources are dependant on media reports, but those reports generally lack accuracy and objectivity.
+In general, sources talking about Hamas’ financial sources are dependent on media reports, but those reports generally lack accuracy and objectivity.
 Shen Bit, the Israeli Intelligence Agency – also known as Shabak – estimated Hamas’ annual budget around 200 million USD, covering primarily the costs for Hamas’ government institutions, apart from another 50 million USD used for Hamas’ private civil services together with around 40 million USD spent for the military wing of Hamas.